owainow/ml-on-aca/README.md

 The admin enabled flag is required for some scenarios when deploying an image fro ACR to certain Azure Services including ACA.

-We then need to create our Container Apps enviroment.
+We then need to create our Container Apps environment.
 We will be using the consumption tier for this demo.
-To create our container apps enviroment we can run the following commands:
+To create our container apps environment we can run the following commands:

 ```
 az containerapp env create -n MyContainerappEnvironment -g $RES_GROUP \